dhiway/cord/origin/orbis/runtime/fixtures/README.md

 The runtime test deploys the generated init bytecode, mutates contract storage, and reads the result through its Solidity ABI.

-`IdentityAssetAudit.sol` is the unified acceptance fixture: a People identity owner drives a contract-mediated Assets ERC-20 precompile transfer and commits the same audit digest that Orbis persists through Bulletin transaction storage.

 Regenerate the committed ABI and bytecode with Solidity compiler 0.8.36:

 ```sh